bombifighter/test-assignment/bugtickets/bugticket4.md

 2. try to adjust system volume

 **Severity, justification:**
-Medium serenity, as the bug doesn't affect all of the users (about 10%) and affected users still can adjust volume on the site.
+Medium severity, as the bug doesn't affect all of the users (about 10%) and affected users still can adjust volume on the site.